NotSlater/spotify-playlist-watcher/README.md

 ### 5️⃣ Connect to Railway
 1. Sign into [Railway](https://railway.com) using github
-3. Select the forked repo in Railway
+2. Select the forked repo in Railway
+3. Let it run